About Dufferin Grove

 Dufferin Grove is a niche community anchored by a beautiful 14-acre park that binds the local community in a way that rarely exists elsewhere in the city.
 Despite its large diversity in culture, class and wealth, Dufferin Grove represents an urban neighbourhood in perhaps its most desirable form.

-This neighbourhood is both family and community-oriented, and with the convenient amenities that come from being downtown.
+The Dufferin Grove neighbourhood is both family and community-oriented, and with the convenient amenities that come from being downtown.
 Locally there is a major shopping centre, YMCA and schools, as well as great retail and restaurant offerings along Bloor, College and Dundas.
-And then there’s Dufferin Grove Park: considered the community centre without walls, most locals lovingly refer to the park as “their big back yard”.
+And then there’s Dufferin Grove Park: considered the community centre without walls, most locals lovingly refer to the park as “their big back yard.”

 This park is truly a model for what a community park should be.
-Year round programming and staff.
+Year-round programming and staff.
 Ice rinks.
 Basketball courts.
 A Playground.
 There’s a resident theatre company that creates children-focused theatre in the summer months.
 The park is set up for wireless Internet usage.
 It hosts a hugely popular market.
 And finally, it has a brick pizza oven.
 A PIZZA OVEN!
-This kind of communal green space is invaluable to creating a sense of community, and it’s no wonder that this area is home to such a tight knit group of neighbours, who regularly socialize in this neighbourhood’s playground.
+This kind of communal green space is invaluable to creating a sense of community, and it’s no wonder that Dufferin Grove is home to such a tight-knit group of neighbours, who regularly socialize in this neighbourhood’s playground.